erinpentecost/LivelyMap/README.md

 ## Installing the mod

+First set up the data folders and plugin.
+Then run the sync tool.
+This order matters.

 ### Data Folders and Plugin

 There are *Data Folders* in this folder that you need to add to your `openmw.cfg`.